Isotta Fraschini: History

+Original firm

+Ray Gilhooley's 1914 Isotta Fraschini Tipo IM on display at the Indianapolis Motor Speedway Museum.

 The firm was named for its founders, Cesare Isotta and Vincenzo Fraschini, who had been importing Mors and Renault automobiles as well as Aster proprietary engines since 1899.
 The company they founded as Società Milanese Automobili Isotta, Fraschini & C. on 27 January 1900 had the stated purpose to "Import, sell, repair cars".
 Prior to establishing their own products in 1904, Isotta and Fraschini assembled cars very similar to Renaults, with Aster engines.
 They differed from the real Renaults in having a neater underslung front radiator arrangement.

-The first automobile bearing this marque featured a four-cylinder engine with an output of 24 hp.
+The first automobile bearing the Isotta Fraschini marque featured a four-cylinder engine producing 24 horsepower (18 kW).
 The car, driven by Vincenzo Fraschini, appeared in several races.
-In 1905, Isotta Fraschini gained notoriety in the Coppa Florio, where they entered a Tipo D with a 17.2 L 100 hp engine.
-For a short time in 1907, Isotta Fraschini merged with French automobile company Lorraine-Dietrich.
-The firm started making race cars using this same 100 hp engine, establishing the company's reputation and giving its name considerable cachet.
+In 1905, Isotta Fraschini gained notoriety at the Coppa Florio, where they entered a Tipo D with a 17.2-litre (1,050 cu in) engine producing 100 horsepower (75 kW).
+For a short time in 1907, Isotta Fraschini merged with the French automobile company Lorraine-Dietrich.
+The firm started making race cars using the engine, helping establish the company's reputation.
 It was also one of the first companies to successfully market cars with four-wheel brakes, following their invention by Arrol-Johnston of Scotland in 1909.
-They were also among the early pioneers of overhead cam (OHC), with an engine designed by Giustino Cattaneo.
+In 1911, 300 automobiles were produced, and in 1912, 475 vehicles were produced.
+They were also among the earliest pioneers of the overhead cam with an engine designed by Giustino Cattaneo.
 Isotta Fraschini introduced their Tipo 8, the first production automobile to be powered by a straight-eight engine, at the Paris Salon in 1919 and began delivering them to customers in 1920.